guangxush/LearnEng/Dictation/README.md

      - It maske you look cool.
      - You said my outfit was pimp!
 177. Beer, true or false, helps strengthen your bones?
 For women in particular: Cholesterol... does drinking beer help your cholesterol levels?
+178. I equate Persia with luxury; with rich tapestries and beautiful rugs, and my mother's fat, fuzzy Persian cat named Otis.
+But I also think of a fantastic Persian King named Cyrus the Great who believed in religious and cultural tolerance and who freed the Jews from Babylon to return to Israel.